 - Prioritize your outreach

 - Reach in-market buyers before your competition

 Simply put, a keyword is a word or phrase someone uses to search for information.
 Certain types of words and phrases can signal that someone is searching for a service or product.
 Additional words and phrases can be indicators that the person searching is in a transactional state of mind rather than simply an informational one.

 In other words, keywords can tell you when someone has started their buying journey.

-You can gain insights into not only when and how buyers search for your product or service, but related terms or topics that add to the relevance of your analysis.
-Let’s say that you’re selling a credit card with airline miles as a reward.
+For example, let’s say that you’re selling a credit card with airline miles as a reward.
 If your buyer has been searching for “vacation packages” or travel blogs in addition to searching for a credit card, then they might be just the buyer who needs what you offer – and are ready to sign up so they can book that vacation.

 Use Your Buyers’ Language

 To make the most of keywords as a buyer intent signal, you have to be plugged into how your buyers think about topics and the language they use to search for them.
 That means stepping back and taking an outside-in view of your prospects.